 The Green Revolution and Beyond: Milestones in Modern Environmentalism

 The mid-20th century brought new challenges and opportunities for environmentalism.
-The Green Revolution, a period of significant agricultural advancement, increased production worldwide through the use of new crop varieties and farming techniques.
+The Green Revolution, a period of significant agricultural advancement, increased food production worldwide through the use of new crop varieties and farming techniques.
 While this helped to alleviate hunger in many regions, it also led to concerns about the long-term impacts of chemical fertilizers, pesticides, and monoculture farming on the environment and human health.

 The 1970s saw a flurry of environmental legislation, including the establishment of the U.S. Environmental Protection Agency (EPA) and the passage of the Clean Air Act and the Clean Water Act.
 Internationally, the first Earth Day in 1970 mobilized millions of people worldwide, demonstrating the growing concern for the planet’s health and the power of collective action.